|

 The proposed redevelopment of the site of the Jeff Ho Surfboards/Zephyr Productions building is an issue that has touched nerves on both sides of the surfing and development community.
 The proposal is to replace the site (currently where Horizons West Surf Shop is located) with a new energy efficient apartment complex has touched raw nerves.
 Folks on both sides of the issue (developers and surfers/skateboarders) interestingly enough have split and very passionate opinions about this issue.
 Folks who work side by side on in both the development and surf/skate community have radically different views of the importance of preservation versus the rights of developers and owmers to make a profit and the feeling that preservationists have just been spurred to action because of the popularity of the Lords of Dogtown and other romanticized nonsense.

-The Big Show With Steve Mason and John Ireland
+listening the the Big Show with Steve Mason and John Ireland on radio station

 This is some background on Jacob's activities: